 The milk frother also has settings for the size of froth and a clean mode.
 The latter option cleans the milk nozzle automatically, but make sure you put a cup underneath to catch the liquid.

 Another feature that isn’t found on cheaper models is the memory function.
 Once you’ve found your favourite strength and type of coffee, you can save this for future use.
-There are multiple profiles if other members of your household like their coffee differently.

 You can also adjust the temperature of the coffee.
 This is great if you love piping hot coffee, but it can also be useful if you occasionally want a cooler drink when you’re in a rush.